chipmuenk/pyfda/README.md

 or upgrade using

     pip install pyfda -U

+or install locally using

+	pip install -e <YOUR_PATH_TO_PYFDA>

+where the specified path points to `pyfda.setup.py` but without including `setup.py`.
+In this case, you need to have a local copy of the pyfda project, preferrably using git.

 ### setup.py
 You could also download the zip file and extract it to a directory of your choice.
 Install it either to your `<python>/Lib/site-packages` subdirectory using